dpspcghst/c-sharp/README.md

 * Array Sorting
   * The program you are given takes the N number as the size of an array, followed by N numbers.
 Complete the program to sort and output every element of an array, each on a new line.

+* All About This
+  * The program you are given takes 2 numbers as input and should calculate and output their average.
+But something is wrong.
+Complete the Avg class by creating the constructor, where the 2 parameters will be assigned to members of the class.